Iran President Says It Won’t Yield to US Pressure, Rejects ‘Demands by Force’

 Summary

-- The remarks signaled that major differences remain between the two sides in negotiations over the nuclear issue, sanctions, and the Strait of Hormuz.
+- The remarks signaled that the gap between the two sides remains wide in negotiations over the nuclear issue, sanctions and the Strait of Hormuz.

 Forecast Trend Report by Period

-Iran has reaffirmed a hard-line stance against US pressure, highlighting the risk that negotiations could hit another impasse.
+Iran has reaffirmed a hard-line stance against US pressure, highlighting renewed difficulties in negotiations.

 Walter Bloomberg reported on April 20 that Iranian President Masoud Pezeshkian said Iran “does not bow to force.”

-Pezeshkian said there is “deep historical distrust” toward the US and criticized recent messages from Washington as “contradictory and non-constructive.”
+Pezeshkian said there is “deep historical distrust” toward the US and criticized recent messages from Washington as “contradictory and unconstructive.”

-He added that meaningful negotiations require promises to be kept, while arguing that the current US approach is being interpreted as a demand for surrender.
+He added that meaningful negotiations require commitments to be honored, but argued the current US approach is being interpreted as “a signal demanding surrender.”

 The remarks came as talks continue over the nuclear issue, sanctions and the Strait of Hormuz.
-They underscored that the gap between the two sides remains wide.
+They underscore that the gap between the two sides remains wide.

-Markets are focused on whether the hard-line comments will delay negotiations and keep tensions elevated.
-Whether talks resume and on what terms remain key variables.
+Markets are watching whether the hard-line comments could delay negotiations and prolong tensions.
+Whether talks resume and under what conditions remain key variables.

 JH Kim